Solving the urban air pollution and GHG challenge

 Moreover maintenance cost of electric vehicles is low because there are less moving parts than in a petrol or diesel vehicle.
 The only substantial cost is that of replacing batteries, after 8 to 12 years of running.

-have a peek at this website Downside or is it?
+Downside or is it?

 As clean as the power that charges it:

 Unless clean energy is used as a source to charge electric vehicles, we will just be relocating atmospheric pollution from the place of use of vehicles to the place of power generation.
 As per Indian BS-IV emission standards, gasoline cars cannot emit more than 1 g Carbon Monoxide, 0.1 g Hydrocarbon and 0.08 g Nitrogen Oxide per running kilometre.
 But when we use thermal electricity to charge an electric vehicle apart from the mentioned pollutants we also end up releasing sulphur dioxide as the source for thermal electricity is coal.

 |“Electric vehicles are only as green as the energy sources used to charge them.” |